epccs/RPUpi/Remote/README.md

 In lockout mode, if the host is foreign both the local MCU node and Host are disconnected from the bus, otherwise, the host remains connected.

+To enter the sneaky mode no one can have used the bus since the node was powered on.
+When host DTR/RTS goes active the bus manager will connect the local controller and the host without a DTR pair broadcast (i.e. sneaky).
+This allows the host to set a bootload address to broadcast and turn off the lockout status bit.
+The bootload address is broadcast immediately when the lockout bit is cleared, which activates the bus (e.g. disabling sneaky mode for others).

 ## I2C/TWI Slave